Expressions

 }

-While loops can be terminated using the break instruction, which will immediately exit the loop and continue execution after the loop.
+A while loop can be terminated by the break instruction, which exits the loop and resumes execution after it:

 let "i" "10";